 - No refunds will be issued after the 3rd class

-In the case that the course is cancelled by York MBSR, all course fees will be refunded in full.
+In the case that the course is cancelled by The Northern Centre for Mindfulness and Compassion, all course fees will be refunded in full.

-I am considering training to teach mindfulness, will an MBSR course enable me to do this?
+I am considering training to teach mindfulness, will this course enable me to do this?

 For those looking to teach mindfulness we would recommend having a look at the UK Network for Mindfulness Based Teacher Training Organisations which gives guidance on good practice and teacher training organisations within the UK.
-An 8-week MBSR, MBCT course or 10-week MBLC is generally considered a good starting point and often a pre-requisite to attending teaching training.
-Please note however that our MBCT courses are restricted to those who suffer personally from depression and as such we don’t offer places on our MBCT courses for those seeking professional development.
-We would recommend instead attending either an MBSR or MBLC course.
-If you are looking to follow a particular training route it is worth checking any stipulated pre-requisites with your training provider.
+An 8-week MBSR, MBCT or 10-week MBLC course is generally considered a good starting point and often a pre-requisite to attending teaching training.
+Given several of our courses are adaptations of the traditional 8 week format, if you are looking to follow a particular training route it is worth checking any stipulated pre-requisites with your training provider.

 My organisation are interested in/supportive of mindfulness – do you offer in-house training?

 Yes we offer a full range of in-house mindfulness training, including stress reduction, resilience, change management, compassionate care, creativity and leadership development.
 Introductory workshops are an important first step for those wishing to offer mindfulness training.
-Please email firstname.lastname@example.org for further information.
+Please see our workplace webpage or get in touch for further information.
 We have also agreed employee discounts with a number of local organisations.
 If you are unsure as to whether or not your organisation has this offer in place please check with your HR/Staff Benefits/Management team.